-For the first time ever, all Emergency & Voluntary services have come together – Wexford Civil Defence, An Garda Siochana, the RNLI, the Ambulance Service, Order of Malta, Wexford Fire Service, the Irish Coast Guard and Wexford Local Authority, to put this scheme in place.
+For the first time ever, all Emergency & Voluntary services have come together – Wexford Civil Defence, An Garda Siochana, the RNLI, the National Ambulance Service, Order of Malta, Wexford Fire Service, the Irish Coast Guard and Wexford Local Authority, to put this scheme in place.

 A recent interview with RTE;

-Wexford MarineWatch operate ‘Safety Prevention Patrols’ several nights a week by specially trained Volunteers.
-These members kindly volunteer their spare time on a rota-basis each month, to help prevent loss of life, make people aware of the dangers of the water and provide assistance to someone who may be in difficulty.
+Wexford MarineWatch managed to reduce deaths by operating ‘Intervention & Safety Patrols’ several nights a week by trained Volunteers.
+These members volunteer their time on a rota-basis each month, to help prevent loss of life, make people aware of the dangers of the water and provide assistance to someone who may be in difficulty.
 They also monitor life-saving equipment in the area ensuring all are intact and functioning correctly, whilst replacing any damaged/vandalised items.
 Each team of volunteers is headed up by a Supervisor, who is responsible for liaising with the Emergency Services including the Irish Coast Guard, RNLI and the Gardai.

 None of our Volunteers come into physical contact with a person in difficulty and DO NOT enter the water.
 They are there to provide a distraction (while the appropriate emergency services such as the RNLI are summoned by other team members), as well as provide the individual with information on local 24hr professional assistance that is available, which they may not be aware of.

 Deaths by Suicide are devastating for those left behind, for families and loved ones and entire communities - Yet Suicide is preventable.
 Every life is priceless and every cent earned for suicide prevention is invaluable”.
 3T’s Charity